Skip to main content

 Richard Flanagan

-Richard Flanagan's seven novels have received numerous honours and are published in 42 countries.
+Richard Flanagan's eight novels have received numerous honors and are published in 42 countries.
 He won the Commonwealth Book Prize for GOULD'S BOOK OF FISH and the Man Booker Prize for THE NARROW ROAD TO THE DEEP NORTH.
 He lives in Tasmania.

 Richard Flanagan